 So, what is a block theme?

-We all know Gutenberg, right?
+We all know Gutenberg, now Block Editor, right?
 It’s almost always used for editing posts, even if you use page builders for pages.

-Gutenberg’s main building element is a block, and when using this editor, we assemble a page from blocks, filling the blank post “canvas” to get something meaningful on the front end.
+Its main building element is a block, and when using Site Editor, we assemble a page from blocks, filling the blank post “canvas” to get something meaningful on the front end.

-And now imagine that the whole website, from header to footer, including menus, widgets, and sidebars, is one large post editable with Gutenberg.
+Now imagine that the whole website, from header to footer, including menus, widgets, and sidebars, is one large post editable with Block Editor.
 It is exactly what the block theme is.
 It operates with patterns, reusable blocks, and templates.
 You can edit each page, post, or custom post type individually, modifying the header, footer, and other sections for this particular page or post.

 Block themes don’t use traditional customizer, menu, and widget setting dashboards because you modify them directly for the particular template.
 Also, it doesn’t use a classic template hierarchy or PHP templates.
-Instead, it has just a few PHP configuration files, but the templates are HTML files with Gutenberg markup and styles stored in JSON.
-But the custom (user-made) templates are stored in a database.
+Instead, it has just a few PHP configuration files, but the templates are HTML files with Block Editor markup and styles stored in JSON.
+However, the custom (user-made) templates are stored in a database.

 The file structure looks like this:

 Some developers feel very excited about block themes; others are a little skeptical.
-But everyone agrees on stating the fact that block themes’ future entirely depends on Gutenberg’s development and advancement.
-As of the end of 2022, there are still plenty of things to be done to get even close to the classic themes’ functionality and flexibility.
+But everyone agrees on stating the fact that block themes’ future entirely depends on the development and advancement of Block Editor.
+As of the middle of 2023, plenty of things still must be done to get close to the classic themes’ functionality and flexibility.
 Of course, I’m talking about the best representatives (because there are some bad apples in a bunch).
-Yet, block themes are already amazing for simple websites.
-They are lightweight and give the freedom to edit each and every part of them without any HTML, CSS, and PHP knowledge.
+Yet, block themes are already amazing for many websites.
+They are lightweight and give the freedom to edit each and every part of them without any HTML, CSS, or PHP knowledge.

 Such themes are more at the concept stage now because we are still anticipating the next steps of block themes’ evolution (but they exist already, e.g., Emulsion and others).
 As the name suggests, universal themes should combine both block and classic themes features.
 For example, they are supposed to keep customizer, menu, and widget dashboards while making it possible to use a full site editing functionality.